armand1git1/invoicing-demo/Readme.txt

 1.3  : finally the result is displayed

-Others : We create the folder test : to use efficientlt php Debug features from Visual Studio Code
+Others : We create the folder test : to use efficiently php Debug features from Visual Studio Code

 Part 2 : In case we download the xml in our computer